aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/websocket_getting_started.md

 npx projen build
 ```

 The build will regenerate the infrastructure, runtime, and library projects based on your updated model.
-It will also generate a new stub for your new operation if you specified the `@handler` trait in Smithy or `x-handler` vendor extension in OpenAPI.
+It will also generate a new stub for your new operation if you specified the `@handler` trait in Smithy/TypeSpec or `x-handler` vendor extension in OpenAPI.

 As you must define an integration for every `client_to_server` or `bidirectional` operation, you may see the following build error in your CDK application.